Click the structures and reaction arrows in sequence to view the 3D models and animations respectively

 In an E2 eliminations, the new π bond is formed by overlap of the C-H σ bond with the C-X σ* anti-bonding orbital.
 The two orbitals have to lie in the same plane for best overlap.
 E2 elimination takes place from the anti-periplanar conformation, as this is the most stable conformation due to its staggered nature.

 As you can see from the reaction below, when 2-bromobutane undergoes an E2 reaction, two possible stereoisomers are formed.
 This is because 2-bromobutane has two conformations with H and Br anti-periplanar, but the one that is less hindered forms the major product, so the E-alkene predominates.

-The “Animated Molecular Orbital” is present to highlight the anti-periplanar nature of the leaving groups, both are in an axial position.
+The “Animated Molecular Orbital” is present to highlight the anti-periplanar nature of the leaving groups.

 We are sorry that this page was not useful for you!